What a Crock delivers chef-crafted prepared meals that are designed to be cooked in your slow cooker directly to your door.

 Super easy crockpot prepared meals (Lots of meal choices plus soup, dips, and dessert)

-Low carb, low calorie, gluten-free, dairy-free, and low sodium options available
+Low carb, low calorie, gluten-free, dairy-free, and low sodium options are available

 Shipping can be high to certain areas of the US